1ev0y/Computer-Organisation-/README.md

 Notes for Bonus:-

 The test case1 and test case2 won't pass during automted testing as they involve a randomizer function which obviously during computation, will return a different value each time.
-So, please mark us according to the same.